When to Use

 Key Components

-- Learning questions: priority questions the programme wants to answer through implementation monitoring
+- Learning questions: priority questions the program wants to answer through implementation monitoring

 - Data review cycle: scheduled process for reviewing monitoring data and drawing conclusions